 Once you decide to move forward, your legal team will begin a deep dive into the facts of your case.
 This is the investigation and discovery phase, where we gather all the necessary evidence.
 This includes collecting your medical records, consulting with medical experts to get their opinions, and documenting the full extent of your injuries and losses.
 To prove a medical malpractice claim in Missouri, we must establish a few key elements defined by state law.
 This thorough investigation is the foundation of a strong case and is essential for proving that the care you received fell below the accepted standard.

-Negotiating a Settlement
+The Process of Negotiating a Fair Settlement

 Many people think a lawsuit always ends in a dramatic courtroom trial, but most medical malpractice cases are resolved through a settlement.
 During this phase, your attorney will negotiate with the healthcare provider’s insurance company and their legal team to reach a fair agreement.
 These negotiations can be complex and often take time, so it’s important to be patient.
 Having a skilled negotiator on your side is crucial, as they will fight to ensure the settlement offer fully covers your damages.
 Our firm’s practice areas include extensive experience in these high-stakes discussions.